ierton/empty/README.md

 Empty
 =====

-By Mikhail Zakharov, Sergey Mironov, ant others, see README.old
+By Mikhail Zakharov, Sergey Mironov and others, see README.old

 With empty you can run applications under pseudo-terminal (PTY) sessions and replace TCL/Expect with a simple tool under your favorite shell (sh, bash,